Skip to content

 Turn an idea, proposal, or research project into a working version you can show, test, or ship.
 Most are one to four weeks.
 Typical stack: Python, FastAPI or Flask, React or Flutter for UI, GCP or AWS for hosting.
 I build with deployment in mind from day one.

-For businesses and teams exploring where AI, automation, or LLMs could help.
-I start with a short audit — what you do, where the manual or error-prone work lives, where AI is actually useful and where it isn't.
-You leave with a prioritized plan and, if you want, a working prototype of the highest-leverage piece.
+For businesses and teams exploring where machine learning, automation, or LLMs could help.
+I start with a short audit — what you do, where the manual or error-prone work lives, what's worth automating and what isn't.
+You leave with a prioritized plan and, if you want, a working prototype of the highest-value piece.

-Includes agentic AI work — systems that use models and tools together to automate multi-step workflows.
-Increasingly the highest-leverage shape for small business AI adoption.
+Includes agentic AI — systems that use models and tools together to automate multi-step workflows.

 MLOps and research-to-production

-For teams with working research code that needs to become a reliable service: containerization, CI/CD, model serving, monitoring, and the structural work that makes an ML system maintainable.
+For teams with working research code that needs to become a reliable, scalable service: containerization, CI/CD, model serving, monitoring, and the infrastructure that makes an ML system maintainable.
 Typical engagement: two to four weeks of focused setup plus a handoff.

 Architecture and best-practices review